 This they did.
 To a man, they were infuriated and ready to fight.
 I was impressed by that, because in my experience half of any bound and gagged group released to freedom can’t find the backbone to confront their perpetrators, even if they were trained in the military or were on active duty.

 They hurried into the armory and returned moments later armed to the teeth.
 At that point we heard yelling below us, and shots being fired.

 With the snipers dead, we only had to deal with shooters from the pirate ship sailing parallel off port.
 Still very dangerous—but it was a risk we’d have to take.

 The navigator glanced at me.
 It was a look that clearly conveyed that I was leading everyone, so I ordered, “Stay down and take positions at the stairs to the lower decks!
 The pirates are after the green sugar—”

 More shots rang out, and more yells.

 “—and they can’t get that off board without using the stairs!”

-I readied myself, and glanced at Stacie and Fan.
+I readied myself.
+Stacie and Fan nodded.
 Artemus looked like he wanted all sorts of revenge.
 I worried about my compatriots as more shots sounded out.
 I heard several women scream.
 I shouted:

 “Three, two, one—go! go! go!”